ProjectAT/uam/pam/README.md

 See
   `python3 templator.py --help`
-for full information and more option.
+for full information and more options.

 ## Support